bakilli/University-Assignments/README.md

 ### Assignment 4.2
 Create a mobile word game.
 The letter blocks fall from the top and the user should create words in turkish to destroy these blocks if a column fills player loses the game.
-I created this game using kotlin and jetpack compose for the UI
+I created this game using kotlin and jetpack compose for the UI.